-Next, we cover the floor with a drainage matting before hermetically-sealing our patented CleanSpace, 20-mil, moisture- and puncture-resistant vapor barrier above both the drainage matting and up the walls.
+Next, we cover the floor with drainage matting before hermetically-sealing our patented CrawlSeal™, 20-mil, moisture- and puncture-resistant Atlanta crawl space vapor barrier above both the drainage matting and up the walls.
 Third, we seal off any crawl space doors and vents, as these can allow moisture and unregulated air to enter.
 Finally, we dehumidify and regulate the air with our industrial-grade air filtration and dehumidification system.
 The end result?
 Your home is COMPLETELY isolated from the harsh climates and precipitation of the earth, and your once damp, nasty, creepy crawl space is now fully protected from future harm.
-We back out CleanSpace encapsulation process with a lifetime, fully-transferable warranty, ensuring your crawl space remains permanently protected and your peace of mind intact.
+We back out the CrawlSeal™encapsulation process with a lifetime, fully-transferable warranty, ensuring your crawl space remains permanently protected and your peace of mind intact.

 What Are the Benefits of Encapsulating Your Crawl Space?

-Crawl space encapsulation comes with a wide range of benefits.
+Our Atlanta crawl space vapor barriers and encapsulation services come with a wide range of benefits.
 In addition to properly draining existing moisture and sealing walls and floors to prevent water from leaking into the crawl space, encapsulating your crawl space also provides the following advantages:

 Because crawl space encapsulation creates a clean, dry, usable space, many homeowners choose to use their newly-encapsulated space as a storage room.
 You’ll never have to worry about water damage or high humidity ruining your property and items with sentimental value!